Auo/juppy/README.md

 # path to sqlite database, otherwise memory database will be used
 sqlite.path=/path/to/dbfile.db
 logback.path=/path/logback.xml
-# port to run service on
+# port to run service on, default 3000
 server.port=3000
 # user agent for runner
 runner.user-agent=